-The Central Council Methods Library is now maintained using the Composition Library website, and that provides the easiest way to search for and view methods by their blue line or grid.
-It also provides the ability to check and classify new methods and check the validity of the proposed names.
+The Central Council Methods Library is maintained using the Composition Library website, and that provides the easiest way to search for and view methods by their blue line or grid.
+You can also use it to find suitable compositions, classify new methods and check the validity of the proposed names.

 In addition, files containing method lists to view, or download for use with spreadsheets or computer programs, are usually generated once a week, and are archived in a Central Council repository on GitHub for direct access through these pages.
 There are three different formats provided and these are explained further below: